 Mark trained at Wimbledon School of Art.
 He has designed extensively for theatre, opera, film and TV.

-His recent work includes designing sets and costumes for Die Fledermaus at the Royal Conservatoire of Scotland and costumes for Verdi’s Macbeth for Opera Theatre Saint Louis, both directed by Lee Blakeley; the Chinese premiere of Falstaff for Shanghai Opera House, Così Fan Tutte for Salzburg Festival 2016 and The Wars of the Roses for The Rose Theatre Kingston.
+His recent work includes designing costumes for Roberto Devereux for Badisches Staatstheater in Karlsruhe, Germany.
+Others include designing costumes and sets for Die Fledermaus at the Royal Conservatoire of Scotland and costumes for Verdi’s Macbeth for Opera Theatre Saint Louis, both directed by Lee Blakeley; the Chinese premiere of Falstaff for Shanghai Opera House, Così Fan Tutte for Salzburg Festival 2016 and The Wars of the Roses for The Rose Theatre Kingston.

 His other theatre credits includes: Into The Woods (Châtelet, Paris) Moon Tiger (Theatre Royal Bath), Bedroom Farce for Peter Hall (Rose Theatre and West End), Angels in America (Lyric Hammersmith and Citz, Glasgow), Bent (Trafalgar Studios) for Daniel Kramer, Born in the Gardens (Theatre Royal Bath), Aladdin (Old Vic), Cabaret(Chichester Festival Theatre) and for English Touring Theatre: The Changeling, Mother Courage, Rosencrantz and Guildenstern are Dead, Ghost, Hamlet (and West End), The Old Country (and Trafalgar Studios), King Lear (and Old Vic), Twelfth Night and Romeo and Juliet, Importance of Being Earnest (all three toured to Hong Kong).
 Lady from the Sea, Three Musketeers, A Christmas Carol, Miss Julie, Treasure Island, Winslow Boy and The Wars of The Roses (all for Rose Theatre Kingston).
 As Associate Designer of Hamlet, directed by Trevor Nunn (Old Vic), he was nominated for an Olivier Award for Best Costume Design.